refinedev/refine/documentation/docs/ui-frameworks/antd/hooks/list/useSimpleList.md

 :::info
 To disable pagination, you can set `hasPagination` property to `false` which is `true` by default.
-If `hasPagination` has set to `false`, pagination elements will be hidden in the `<Table/>`.
+If `hasPagination` has been set to `false`, pagination elements will be hidden in the `<Table/>`.
 If you want to handle the pagination on the client-side you can override the `pagination` property in `tableProps`.
 :::

 <br/>